Zamiell/typescript-faq/README.md

 However, for larger projects, the compilation time can start to get annoying.
 The root of the issue is twofold.
 First, the `tsc` tool is doing both compilation (i.e. generating ".js" files) and type-checking (i.e. checking for errors) at the same time.
 Second, the TypeScript compiler is itself written in TypeScript, which is not the most performant language.

 Thankfully, in 2024 we have a solution for this.
-Large projects can use tools like [esbuild](https://esbuild.github.io/) (written in Golang) or [swc](https://swc.rs/) (written in Rust) to only compile the code.
+Large projects can use tools like [esbuild](https://esbuild.github.io/) (written in Golang) or [swc](https://swc.rs/) (written in Rust) to only compile the code (and skip type-checking it).
 Both of these perform orders of magnitude faster than the official TypeScript compiler.

 Thus, "TypeScript compilation is slow" is not a reason anymore to not use TypeScript, and this is not a motivating factor to want to remove the build step more generally.